MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 ## Create a configuration file

 Follow these steps to create a configuration file that can be used by the Office Deployment Tool or another software distribution solution to install Office.

-Note that a product and language must be selected before you can export the configuration file.
+> [!NOTE]
+> We recommend saving and managing your configuration files in the cloud.
+To do so, sign in to the Office 365 Client Configuration Service before you create your configuration file.
+For more details, see [Save and manage configuration files in the cloud](deploy-office-365-proplus-with-system-center-configuration-manager.md).

 1. Go to [Office Customization Tool](https://config.office.com/).
 2. In the **Product and releases** section, choose the architecture you want to deploy.
 Each configuration file can only deploy one architecture.
 For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/article/Choose-between-the-64-bit-or-32-bit-version-of-Office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).